BakingQueen74

 1. Cream the butter and sugar together until fluffy.
 I used a hand mixer for this stage.

-2. Add the eggs one at a time and beat in the eggs with a wooden spoon.
+2. Add the eggs one at a time and beat them in with a wooden spoon.

 3. Add the vanilla bean paste.